Invisible You – Human Microbiome exhibition

-We’ve explored all sorts of ecosystems at the Eden Project but now we’re taking a closer look at the invisible ecosystem within your body - your ‘microbiome’ - in this new permanent exhibition.
+We explore all sorts of ecosystems at the Eden Project but in this permanent exhibition we take a closer look at the invisible ecosystem within your body - your ‘microbiome’.
+This is part of the larger Invisible Worlds exhibition in our Core building.

 Microbiology Society video about Invisible You